How to Organize iPhone Photos and Free Up Space in 2026

 2. Finally, the app notified me to clear the Recently Deleted folder.
 I chose to wait for it to clear automatically, but if you need space urgently, you might prefer to clear it manually.

-Besides deleting similar photos, Clever Cleaner can also remove screenshots, delete Live Photos while keeping their still versions, and identify large media files like videos for deletion.
-To look at its features, check out a detailed video review that breaks down each function.
+Besides deleting similar photos, Clever Cleaner can also remove screenshots, delete Live Photos while keeping their still versions, and flag large videos for deletion.

 2. Delete Unwanted Photos